Tangier International Zone: Paris Convention of 1923 and Protocol of 1928

 Negotiations restarted after the end of the war, in Cannes in 1922, followed by a preparatory conference in London in June 1923, and a follow-up conference in Paris that started in October and concluded with a convention signed by France, Spain and the UK on 18 December 1923, ignoring Italy's stated wish to participate as well.
 Under that Paris Convention, Tangier was made a neutral zone under joint administration by the participating countries.
 In line with UK wishes, it was entirely free from any military presence.
 It was also made into a tax haven, with no tariffs on imported or exported goods or gold, no exchange controls, no income or revenue taxes, and unlimited freedom of establishment.

 Ratifications of the signatories were exchanged in Paris on 14 May 1924.
-The entry into force of the Paris Convention was further delayed by translation challenges, so that the Tangier International Zone eventually started in 1 June 1925 under a Dahir of 15 May 1925.
+The entry into force of the Paris Convention was further delayed by translation challenges, so that the Tangier International Zone eventually started on 1 June 1925 under a Dahir of 15 May 1925.
 Simultaneously, the tasks of prior institutions including the Sanitary Council and Hygiene Commission were taken over by the new International Administration, even though the bodies themselves continued to exist for a few more years.
 The Paris Convention was proposed for ratification to the other powers that were party to the Algeciras Conference, except Germany, Austria and Hungary, disempowered by the peace treaties (respectively of Versailles, Saint-Germain and Trianon), and the Soviet Union, then estranged from the international system.
 It was ratified by Belgium (on 6 December 1924), Sweden, the Netherlands (on 5 October 1925), and eventually by Portugal (on 28 January 1926), putting an end to an awkward early period during which the Committee of Control practically could not reach a quorum.
 Fascist Italy had declined to ratify the Paris Convention as it insisted on equal status as a "great Mediterranean power" and was offended about not having been invited to the negotiation in Paris; the United States, meanwhile, preferred to keep their freedom of action.
 Both consequently kept their nationals under their respective systems of consular courts.

 Italy's demand to join the international framework on a par with the signatories of the Paris Convention was supported by Spain from 1926, then by the UK, and a new conference eventually started in Paris in March 1928.
 The new protocol, amending the previous Paris Convention of 1923, was signed there on 25 July 1928.
 It was then ratified by Belgium (25 July 1928), Sweden (19 October 1928), Portugal (15 January 1929), and the Netherlands (12 June 1929).
 That revision also allowed the final abolition of Tangier's former ad hoc institutions, the Sanitary Council and Hygiene Commission, which Italy had previously insisted to maintain.